Diving from a Private Boat vs Diving with a Dive Operation

 There are a lot more considerations on your part when it comes to taking out your own boat for diving.
 First of all, let’s talk about experience.
 What is your experience level with captaining a boat (all the way to the point of being able to make minor repairs should there be engine trouble) and what is your experience level with being your own dive guide (picking the dive location, checking the conditions, knowing how to check the current, and knowing proper dive safety and potential dive rescue procedures).
 Do you have an Open Water Diver certification or an Advanced Open Water certification?
 It is highly recommended to, at the very least, have an AOW certification and having at least 20 dives logged under an AOW certification before taking your own boat out for scuba diving.

 Obviously the number one thing to think about when diving from your own boat is safety for yourself and others.
 With that being said, there is some necessary safety gear you’ll need to take to ensure everything goes smoothly for everyone.
 You’ll definitely need a marine radio.
 Even if you’re not going too far off shore, this is a good idea to have in case cell phones fail to be reliable (as they often do) and there is an emergency.
 Having some sort of navigation system or GPS is also smart to have on any boat.
 You’ll additionally need the red and white or blue and white “diver down” dive flag and, of course, remember to put the flag up when it’s time to dive.
+It can also be a good idea to have a tag line in case the current is strong when ascending—this is especially helpful for a fatigued diver.
 A final couple of absolute safety necessities to have onboard are a first aid kit and an oxygen tank (you can get these through the Divers Alert Network [DAN]).
 The first aid kit is needed for obvious reasons (and any boat should have one), but you’ll need that oxygen in the event one of the divers on board possibly has decompression sickness until you can get them more advanced medical assistance.
 If you’re not sure how to use these bits of safety gear, then they won’t come in much use.
 It’s a good idea to take a CPR and first aid training course and/or even, as a diver, take a diver rescue course to be optimally prepared.

 Now that we’ve covered safety gear, let’s go over some safety to-dos and don’ts.